 In the past, you may be been told that expungement, the process of sealing criminal records, was not worth the effort.
 While court records could be sealed, information was still readily available from government agencies, including the Bureau of Criminal Apprehension, the Department of Human Services and the police.

 The law has changed.
-I am criminal defense lawyer Justin Schiks, and I can help you take advantage of Minnesota’s new expungement law.
-Since January 2015, more criminal record can be expunged, including some convictions for low-level, non-violent felonies.
+I am Woodbury Expungement Lawyer Justin Schiks, and I can help you take advantage of Minnesota’s new expungement law.
+Since January 2015, more criminal records can be expunged, including some convictions for low-level, non-violent felonies.
 In addition, judges now have the authority to order government agencies to expunge their records.

 There are certain requirements that must be met for a criminal record to be expunged.
 For example, a misdemeanor can be expunged two years after the successful completion of probation and if the individual has not subsequently been convicted of another crime.
 The waiting period to expunge a qualified felony is five years.

 At JS Defense, you are not just one of the many.
 We pride ourselves on our availability for our clients.
 Our firm is regionally and nationally recognized in the legal community as delivering an aggressive defense for each and every client, no matter how serious the case.
 If it matters to you, it matters to us!